gianxddddd/GianXDDDDD/README.md

 Hi!
 I'm a 14-yo self-taught programmer and who likes to code in Android, Java, Kotlin, Python, Bash, and Windows Batch.

+Mainly working on [Archo Music](https://github.com/gianxddddd/ArchoMusic), and made a developmenm

 ----------

 **Programming Languages I use:**